fischertechnik/txt_repair/docs/FwUpdTxt.md

 4. Open windows console, e.g. cmd.exe

-5. Execute `0_new_root.bat` to show and write down the root password from TXT controller display, Hint: Enter "y" if you see "Update ceched key?"
+5. Execute `0_new_root.bat` to show and write down the root password from TXT controller display, Hint: Enter "y" if you see "Update cached key?"
 Wait about 30-60 seconds!

 6. Execute `1_repair_FwUpdTxt.bat` to repair IO firmware of TXT controller